laska-u/InnoCalendar/Docs/use_cases.md

 | --- | --- |
 | Actors | Student, Bot |
 | Pre-conditions | The student must have a telegram account </br> The elective course schedule should be available on Google sheets |
 | Flow of Events | 1.
-The user sends the initiating command to the Telegram bot </br> 2.
-Telegram verifies if the user sent the right command </br> 3.
-Telegram bot responds by sending a list of UI elements to choose course, view entire elective course sheet
+The user sends the initiating command to the Telegram bot </br> 2.<a href="https://github.com/laskaa/InnoCalendar/blob/848d3c61fcbc9e4e224872d7ed8fc0e9023a86db/src/main/java/Bot.java#L85-L111"> Telegram verifies if the user sent the right command </a> </br> 3. <a href="https://github.com/laskaa/InnoCalendar/blob/848d3c61fcbc9e4e224872d7ed8fc0e9023a86db/src/main/java/Bot.java#L85-L111"> Telegram bot responds by sending a list of UI elements to choose course, view entire elective course sheet </a>
 | Post-conditions | User is registered in InnoCalendat bot |
 | Alternate flows and exceptions | The user doesn&#39;t send the right command |
 | Assumption | The user has a Telegram account